aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 ## Generative AI Queries

-For interactive queries from within PCA, it uses a different parameter, named `LLMPromptQueryTemplate`.
+For interactive queries from within PCA, we use a different prompt, named `LLMPromptQueryTemplate`, configured in the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 This will only run a single inference per question.

 The default value is: